RaphaelColman/AdventOfCode2021/README.md

 ### Day 18
 This one was definitely my favourite puzzle so far!
 The story of snailfish having a different arithmetic system reminded me a lot of [one of the puzzles last year](https://adventofcode.com/2020/day/18) where you have to help a kid with their maths homework.
-In this puzzle, snailfish numbers are always expressed as 'pairs', where each member of the pair can be a literal number, or another pair. here are some of the examples from the puzzle:
+In this puzzle, snailfish numbers are always expressed as 'pairs', where each member of the pair can be a literal number, or another pair.
+Here are some of the examples from the puzzle:
 ```
 [[1,2],3]
 [[[[[9,8],1],2],3],4]